Payroll Frequently Asked Questions

 Payslips are available to view and/or print in Workday per this timetable:

-Biweekly Paid Available 1 calendar day prior to pay date
+Biweekly Paid: Available 1 calendar day prior to pay date

 Follow the Workday Help Job Aid titled Edit Other IDs.
 Under the Additional Resources tab is information regarding How to Add or Update FLSA and/or State Comp Time Other ID.